Techtonica/curriculum/projects/pern-weather-app.md

 - Favorite City

 ### Required Features:
+- Include a top-level README
+- Don't commit your node_modules file
+- Must be clean and only include files related to this project
+- Include a .gitignore
 - A DB that stores the user’s favorite city
 - A button to save the user’s favorite city
 - An update button to update the user’s favorite city